volcano-sh/volcano/docs/development/prepare-for-development.md

 - [Setting up Kubernetes](#setting-up-kubernetes)
 - [Setting up personal access token](#setting-up-a-personal-access-token)

+### Recommended Operating Systems

+- **Linux**: Given the strong support for Kubernetes and Docker on Linux, it stands out as the preferred environment for development.
+[Ubuntu](https://ubuntu.com/) or [CentOS](https://www.centos.org/centos-linux/) are popular choices.
+For Mac ARM64 chip (m1 & m2) users, it is recommended to have a virtual Linux machine for development.

 ## Setting up Go

 All Volcano components are written in the [Go](https://golang.org) programming language.